jmau111-org/xss_utr/README.md

 The purpose of this header is to re-enable the XSS-filter if it's disabled by the user.
 It's now deprecated, and you'd better use a valid [content security policy](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/Introducing_Content_Security_Policy) (CSP) instead.

-The only edge case where it might still make sense is for very old browsers (legacy).

 ### Efficient mitigations

 #### Encode data on output